Skip to main content

 For example, if you are hiring your caravan and the internal toilet stopped working, you might claim 5% of your rent, noting that you could still use the park’s community toilet facilities.

 If you are unsure, it is better to claim a higher amount.
-VCAT can reduce your claim but will not increase it if it is too low.
+If the dispute goes to a formal VCAT hearing, VCAT can reduce your claim but will not increase it if it is too low.
 Always make sure your claim is reasonable, and that you can justify the amount you are seeking.

 To show how you calculated your claim, it can help to put your losses and the actions you took into a table.
 You can download tables for the examples listed here.

 Also collect evidence, such as receipts, photos and videos, as well as phone call records and any emails, letters, texts and notices sent to the park or caravan owner about the issue.
-Make copies of these and keep them safe as you will need them if you apply to VCAT for compensation.
+Make copies of these and keep them safe as you will need them if you apply to Rental Dispute Resolution Victoria (RDRV) to resolve the dispute.

 Example: A broken heater